SOS is known, the world over, as a standard distress signal. But what does SOS stand for? Interestingly, it doesn’t

 Developments in the use of distress messaging continued throughout the twentieth century.
 First, there were variations in the original SOS to specify the type of accident or emergency.
 Later, MAYDAY was added as a voice code signal.

-During the Second World War, additional suffixes were added to the SOS distress call to communicate the type of attacking vessel.
-So, if under attack by a submarine the code SOS would have the following signal SSS, or an operator might use SOS RRR for a surface attack.
+During World War Two, additional suffixes were added to the SOS distress call to communicate the type of attacking vessel.
+So, if under attack by a submarine, the code SOS would have the following signal SSS, or an operator might use SOS RRR for a surface attack.